iradab/NavalBattle/README.md

 # Naval Battle Game

-Naval Battle Game for Software Engineering Class ,written in Java.
+Naval Battle Game for Software Engineering Class ,written in Java .

 There are several versions of the game to play:
 -  local 1 player + computer   (console)